 Hip-fracture in older adults is one of the major public health issue in India and requires high quality of interdisciplinary care.
 The global burden of hip fractures is estimated to increase significantly from an around 1.7 million in 1990 to 6.3 million in 2050.
 These increases are primarily the consequence of improved life expectancy, especially in emerging economies.

 The George Institute for Global Health, in collaboration with Chandigarh Commission for Protection of Child Rights and School of Public Health, PGIMER launched #EatLessSalt, a “Salt Literacy Campaign” in schools of Chandigarh.
 The campaign aims to spread awareness and sensitize school children and their families on the harmful effects of excess salt in our diet.

 The round table meeting was hosted on 28th August 2017 by The George Institute for Global Health India in partnership with other organisations.
 It brought together key stakeholders to discuss the issues related to tribal mental health- resulting in a detailed report with key recommendations on how to address the tribal mental health issues in India.

-With the aim of initiating dialogue around various aspects of women’s health, The George Institute for Global Health along with the Indian Council of Medical Research The roundtable brought together government representatives, researchers, academics, funding agencies and institutional bodies to reflect and deliberate on the key issues pertaining to women’s healthin New Delhi on August 10.
+With the aim of initiating dialogue around various aspects of women’s health, The George Institute for Global Health along with the Indian Council of Medical Research organized a round table bringing together government representatives, researchers, academics, funding agencies and institutional bodiesin New Delhi on August 10.